 - Place the chocolate chips and coconut oil in a small microwaveable container, like a glass cup.

 - Microwave on high for seconds.
-Remove, stir and return to the microwave for another 30 seconds.
+Remove, stir, and return to the microwave for another 30 seconds.

 - Remove and stir, and if needed microwave for an additional 30 seconds.

-- Dip the end of each cake pop stick into the chocolate and place in the hole you already made.
+- Dip the end of each cake pop stick into the chocolate and place it in the hole you already made.
 Return each pop to the freezer for another 5 minutes.

 - Place in your foam board stand.
 If you're going to garnish your pops with anything, now is the time to do so.
-I used raw unsweetened coconut flakes, sprinkles and my edible pink glitter sugar.
+I used raw unsweetened coconut flakes, sprinkles, and my edible pink glitter sugar.